pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 -----

 .. index::
-   pair:convention; Landy
+   pair: convention; Landy
-   single: two-suited bids
+   single: two-suited bids; Landy
-   pair: 1N;Landy defense
+   single: 1N; Landy defense

 Landy is simple: 2♣ shows both majors, at least 5-4.
 According to the Bridge Guys website, Landy can claim to be the very first conventional method.
 Many variations